punchcode-fullstack/student-resources/pacing/summer2021/daybreakdown/day-2.md

 * explain why you might want to do that

 ### workshop (15 min)
-* start chrome from the cli
+* run ```tail -f /dev/zero``` in a terminal
-* notice how it holds onto the terminal
+* notice how it holds onto the terminal and you can't use it anymore
-* close chrome
-* fork chrome from the cli
+* kill the tail command
+* run the same command forked ```tail -f /dev/zero &```
-* notice that the terminal is still usable
+* notice that you are given the PID of the forked process and the terminal is still usable
-* notice that messages related to the forked chrome instance will appear on the terminal
 * close the terminal
-* notice that chrome closes with the terminal b/c it is a child process
+* notice that tail is killed when the terminal is closed b/c it is a child process (use ps to check)

 ### Bash: reset (1 min)